web2solutions/dhxMVP/README.md

  - gulp test - Unit Tests
  - gulp git-init - init git on the repository
  - gulp git-add - prepare staged content to the next commit
- - gulp git-add-commit-push - prepare staged content, commit and push to the repository
+ - sudo gulp git-add-commit-push - prepare staged content, commit and push to the repository
  - gulp git-push - push commit from Origin to Master branch
- - gulp build - Build distribution.
+ - sudo gulp build - Build distribution.
 Performs several tasks over the code.
 If any task breaks, the upcoming task will not be executed.
 The tasks order is:
     - dist
     - test
     - git-add-commit-push
+ - gulp build-installer-mac - generate a Mac installer of the current build.
+ - gulp build-installer-window - generate a Windows installer of the current build.
+ - gulp build-installer-linux - generate a Linux installer of the current build.

 ***Note about `git` features:***